My mom recently turned 88. And although she’s aged, one thing is still exactly the same. Her smile.

-Mother’s Day is right around the corner on Sunday May 12th.
+Mother’s Day is right around the corner.
 What would you like your mom, your grandma, a friend who’s a mom or another mother figure in your life to know?

 Why not write a letter to your mother or a mother figure in your life?
 Write one to one of your mom friends.

 Or write one to yourself.
 What do you love about parenting right now?
 What do you love about your kids?
 What makes it all worth it?